grepharder/blog/0x02_learning_frida_by_failing.md

 #### What about the `android:password` attribute for `TextField`?

-You probably have ever seen or heard about the attribute [`android:password`](https://developer.android.com/reference/android/widget/TextView#attr_android:password).
+You probably already have seen or heard about the attribute [`android:password`](https://developer.android.com/reference/android/widget/TextView#attr_android:password) before.
 Even if in the docs it's not set as such, it seems that is deprecated, see [here](http://androidxref.com/9.0.0_r3/xref/frameworks/base/core/res/res/values/attrs.xml#4669):

 ```xml
 4669        <!-- Whether the characters of the field are displayed as